grain-lang/grain/stdlib/uint8.md

 fromNumber : Number -> Uint8
 ```

-Converts a Number to an Uint8.
+Converts a Number to a Uint8.

 Parameters: